-- If you are working and participating in the qualified retirement plan where you work, you do not have to take any RMDs from that plan until the year after you retire (unless you are a "5% owner" of the business or the plan otherwise requires) - Roth IRA owners are not required to take RMDs (but after the account owner's death, beneficiaries of all types of IRAs, including Roth IRAs, are subject to required minimum distribution rules)5 - Effective January 1, 2024, if you have Roth assets in a qualified retirement plan (or "Roth Plan assets"), you will no longer be required to take RMDs from those assets eliminating a potential benefit of moving the assets from a plan to a Roth IRA.
+- If you are working and participating in the qualified retirement plan where you work, you do not have to take any RMD from that plan until the year after you retire (unless you are a "5% owner" of the business or the plan otherwise requires) - Roth IRA owners are not required to take RMDs (but, after the account owner's death, beneficiaries of all types of IRAs, including Roth IRAs, are subject to required minimum distribution rules)5 - Effective January 1, 2020, the IRS RMD age changed from 701⁄2 to 72.
+However, individuals who turned 701⁄2 on or before December 31, 2019 still have an IRS RMD age of 701⁄2 and are not able to take advantage of the deferred RMD age.